 In other words, Finnish spirits.
 The word Haltija can be translated ‘Fairy’, but it’s probably more accurate to think of them as elves, gnomes, or even brownie spirits.

 Small, human-like, but mostly unseen and mysterious, there are many of them and each has its own particular job.
-The domestic HALTIA are known as KOTIHALTIA, and very useful they are.
+The domestic HALTIJA are known as KOTIHALTIJA, and very useful they are.

-Others include METSANHALTIA (forest spirits), MAAN-HALTIAT (land spirits), VEDEN-HALTIAT (water spirits) and ILMAN-HALTIAT (air spirits).
+Others include METSANHALTIJA (forest spirits), MAANHALTIJA (land spirits), VEDENHALTIJA (water spirits) and ILMAN-HALTIAT (air spirits).

 References: Coming soon.